Your Complete Travel Guide for Phuket First-Time Travelers

 There are many airlines offering flights from Bangkok to Phuket.
 The fastest flight to Phuket takes 1 hour and 5 minutes, and the lowest fare costs $40 one way.

-If you’re originating from Bangkok, you can also take local bus.
+If you’re originating from Bangkok, you can also take a local bus.
 It takes about 14-16 hours to reach Phuket from Bangkok.
-There are daily scheduled buses from private and government operated companies going to Phuket from Bangkok’s Mo Chit and Southern terminal stations.
+There are daily scheduled buses from private and government-operated companies going to Phuket from Bangkok’s Mo Chit and Southern terminal stations.
 To avoid the hassle, we recommend that you book your bus ticket in advance.
 Book your Bus Ticket here.

 From USA, UK, and ROW